TheHMK/Assignment1-2024tm93073-Introduction-to-DEVOPS-/README.md

 ```

 ## Notes
-- Storage is in-memory for simplicity (meets the assignment scope).
+- Storage is in-memory for simplicity.
 - For production, add a database and persist workouts.